senmarutech/senmarutech/README.md

 # 👋 Yaps that's me
+Hi there 👋
-I'm senmarutech, a frontend developer enthusiast in Indonesia.
+I'm Ahmad Nur Rozik, a Frontend Developer and Informatics graduate based in Indonesia.

-I create captivating and responsive web interfaces as a Frontend Developer with a solid foundation in UI/UX design.
-With two years of experience and a degree in Informatics, I focus on transforming user-centric designs into high-performing web applications.
-My approach emphasizes clean, maintainable code and seamless collaboration within teams, ensuring optimal functionality across all devices and browsers.
-I thrive on staying current with the latest trends and technologies, continuously enhancing user experiences while meeting business objectives.
-If you need a dedicated partner who can bring your digital vision to life, let’s discuss how I can contribute to your project’s success.
-My main tech stack is React js, Tailwind CSS, and JavaScript.
-Currently exploring Vue js to level up my skills.
+I am passionate about building responsive, user-friendly, and visually appealing web applications.
+With a strong foundation in UI/UX principles and modern frontend technologies, I enjoy transforming designs into functional and engaging digital experiences.
+My primary tech stack includes React.js, Tailwind CSS, and JavaScript, and I am currently exploring Vue.js to broaden my development skills.
+As a fresh graduate, I am eager to contribute, learn, and grow while delivering high-quality solutions that create value for users and businesses alike.

 ---